aleshaleksey/fansys23/08-spell-list.md

 3. Approach the caster to the best of their ability.
 4. Flee the caster to the best of their ability.
 5. Cast a random spell of the highest level they know, on the nearest valid target (if not a spellcaster, does nothing).
-6. Prostrate themselves while shouting gibberish.
+6. Prostrate themselves while shouting gibberish (prone).

+**Special**: If the caster or their allies attack an affected entity, the charm effect ends, but the other effects of the spell do not.

 **Upcast**: For every extra MP die in the spell above 6, the radius increases by 10ft, or the spell lasts for an extra 12 minutes.